Dead-code elimination: Examples

 Because the constant DEBUG_MODE will always evaluate to false (due to being defined as so), the code inside the if statement can never be executed, and dead-code elimination would remove it entirely from the optimized program.
-This technique is common in debugging to optionally activate blocks of code; using an optimizer with dead-code elimination eliminates the need for using a preprocessor to perform the same task.
+This technique is common in debugging to optionally activate blocks of code; using an optimizer with dead-code elimination eliminates the need for using a preprocessor to perform the same task (e.g. #define DEBUG_MODE 0 then #if DEBUG_MODE...).

 In practice, much of the dead code that an optimizer finds is created by other transformations in the optimizer.
 For example, the classic techniques for operator strength reduction insert new computations into the code and render the older, more expensive computations dead.
 Subsequent dead-code elimination removes those calculations and completes the effect (without complicating the strength-reduction algorithm).

 Historically, dead-code elimination was performed using information derived from data-flow analysis.
 An algorithm based on static single-assignment form (SSA) appears in the original journal article on SSA form by Ron Cytron et al. Robert Shillingsburg (aka Shillner) improved on the algorithm and developed a companion algorithm for removing useless control-flow operations.

+Time of elimination

+Compile time

+In the above example we eliminate the dead code at compile time.
+Doing so only allows removal of code that is unconditionally dead and can be shown by the optimizer to be the case.
+The presence of compilation unit (CU) boundaries hinder the determination of deadness by the optimizer.

+Link time

+Consider, for example, a Unix static library (*.a) which contains a number of object files (*.o).
+At link-time, the linker ld examines the symbols referenced by other pieces of code and chooses to only include the necessary object files - ones that contain the referenced symbols, both by the original code and by the object files pulled in to satisfy the needs of the original object file.
+This consists a very coarse-grained version of dead-code elimination.